SHARE

 • Add a bit of flour to a surface and place the dough onto it, lightly adding a bit of flour to the top.
 Using a rolling-pin, roll out the dough into a rectangular shape (approximately 9″x14 and ½-inch thick), trimming the edges if needed.
 NOTE: Try not to make the dough too thin or else rolling it up will be hard to do!

-• Then, generously brush melted butter (leaving aside 1 Tbsp) atop dough, followed by the brown sugar-spice mixture, ensuring that the top is coated evenly.
-NOTE: I also use a 'pastry brush' to sweep sugar mixture evenly across the dough to ensure that every bite is sweet!
+• Then, generously add ¾ of the softened butter atop dough (spreading it out evenly with a spoon or knife), followed by the brown sugar-spice mixture and banana slices, ensuring that the top is coated evenly.
+NOTE: I also use a 'pastry brush' to sweep sugar mixture evenly across the dough to ensure that every bite is sweet before adding on the bananas!

-• Then place plastic wrap over the baking dish with rolls and let them rise again (for another 20 minutes).
+• Then place plastic wrap over the baking dish with rolls, smear the tops with remaining softened butter and let them rise again (for another 20 minutes).

-• Once the rolls have doubled in size (once again!) or have gotten significantly larger, brush the tops of the rolls with a little more melted butter and then bake them for approximately 35-40 minutes in the preheated oven.
+• Once the rolls have doubled in size (once again!) or have gotten significantly larger, bake them for approximately 35-40 minutes in the preheated oven.

 • While all the baking magic is happening, make the Maple Cream Cheese Glaze.